HMD Global: Software

-HMD is in partnership with Google, and their Nokia-branded smartphones run Google's Android operating system.
+Nokia is in partnership with Google, and their Nokia-branded smartphones run Google's Android operating system.
 The software has minimal customizations and is stock Android, with some notable customizations including tweaked icons with a more general blue theme, a different camera app, and the additions of the classic Nokia startup tone and the Nokia tune ringtone.
-HMD calls it "pure, secure and up-to-date", claiming it does not contain bloatware or additional software and that the phones will get fast software updates compared to other OEMs.
-It can be seen as a spiritual successor to Google's former Nexus series, which were known for running stock Android.
+HMD calls it "pure, secure and up-to-date", claiming it does not contain Software bloat or additional software and that the phones will get fast software updates compared to other OEMs.
+Until the launch of Google Pixel smartphones it was seen as a spiritual successor to Google's former Nexus series, which were known for running stock Android.
 HMD's launch devices came preloaded with Android version 7 "Nougat".
 Devices released after 2017 come preloaded with Android 8 "Oreo" or Android 9 "Pie".
 Devices released after December 2019 come with Android 10 "Q", however it is confirmed that some phones will get an update to Android 10 "Q".

 Former CEO Arto Nummela, said in a June 2017 interview that HMD is a "first tier partner with Google."

 In August 2019 Counterpoint research said that "Nokia Leads the Global Rankings in Updating Smartphone Software and Security [out of 3rd party Android OEMs]".
 According to Exhibit 2: Time Taken by Top 10 Manufacturers to Upgrade Portfolios to the Latest Android Version, Nokia were, over the 12 months following Android 9's launch, in first place for % of [Smartphone] Portfolio Updated to Android Pie.

 However, with the increasing product portfolio Nokia could not keep to this high standards and updates are delayed longer and distributed less frequently.
 The phones typically receive updates for two to three years.

-On feature phones, HMD has used Series 30+, Smart Feature OS powered by Java for Nokia 3310 3G and KaiOS for Nokia 8110 4G and in the Chinese market, YunOS.
+On feature phones, HMD has used Series 30+, Smart Feature OS powered by Java for Nokia 3310 3G and KaiOS for Nokia 8110 4G and in the Chinese market, AliOS.